Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Method

 \textbf{\textit{Dataset Preparation}}.
-We trained the motion field predictor on the same dataset in \cite{holynski2021animating}, which contains 4,750 paired videos and ground truth motion fields generated by Pwc-net \cite{sun2018pwc}.
-For estimating motion fields from videos, we adopted VideoFlow \cite{shi2023videoflow}, a state-of-the-art multi-frames optical flow generation framework, to regenerate the ground truth motion fields.
+We trained the LMDM on the same landscape dataset in \cite{holynski2021animating}, which contains 4,750 paired videos and ground truth motion fields generated by PWC-Net \cite{sun2018pwc}.
+For estimating higher-quality motion fields from videos, we adopted VideoFlow \cite{shi2023videoflow}, a state-of-the-art multi-frame optical flow generation framework, to regenerate the ground truth motion fields.
+As shown in Fig. \ref{fig:videoflow_ablation}, the results demonstrate that VideoFlow produces motion fields of higher quality, with clearer and more defined boundaries than those generated by PWC-Net.
+This improves the overall quality of the dataset, enabling our model to generate higher-quality motion fields.
 Similar to \cite{mahapatra2023}, we used BLIP2 \cite{li2023blip} to generate the captions of the first frame of each video, as the video content undergoes minimal changes.
 The ground truth motion sketches consist of streamlines extracted from the motion fields.
 The streamlines depict the movement direction of motion fields at any moment, which provides an intuitive visualization approach to represent the geometric structure and dynamics of motion fields.
-We first map the motion fields to grid-based velocity fields, with each grid containing $x$ and $y$ velocity components.
-The color and brightness information in motion fields are converted into the direction and magnitude of velocity.
-Runge-Kutta method was adopted to extract streamlines from generated velocity fields.
-We filtered the streamlines by velocity magnitude to simplify the motion sketches while preserving the main structure of the motion field.
-For motion sketches, a linear gradient ranging from white to black denotes the direction of the sketched motions.
-Figure \ref{fig:dataset} presents examples from the dataset, including the original landscape image, manually annotated motion sketches overlaid on the fluid region, and the corresponding motion field of the original image.
+Fig. \ref{fig:dataset} presents examples from the dataset, including the original landscape image, manually annotated motion sketches overlaid on the fluid region, and the corresponding motion field of the original image.